Anyungu/money-transaction-simulation/README.md

 - **Database** is optimized with relevant indices to help in querying transaction history
 - **DB schema changes** are managed by versioned prisma migrations

+## BullMQ, Redis: Background processing
+- A transact request is added to a processing queue and stored in redis
+- A worker picks up the transaction and calls the processing function
+- The transaction is revalidated (for amounts) then locked in an atomic database insert all/rollback

 ## Prerequisites
 - Node.js (v22 or later)